Carleman estimates with sharp weights and boundary observability for wave operators with critically singular potentials: Acknowledgments

 \section{Acknowledgments}

 A.E.\ and B.V.\ are supported by the ERC Starting Grant~633152 and by the ICMAT--Severo Ochoa grant SEV--2015--0554.
 A.S.\ is supported by the EPSRC grant EP/R011982/1.
+The authors also thank two anonymous referees for their helpful comments.